peculiarnewbie/sveltekit-replichat/README.md

 check the demo [here](https://replichat.peculiarnewbie.com)

 > [!WARNING]
-> This demo no longer works.
+> This demo no longer works in real time.
 I turned off the durable objects for it

 ___
 somehow this repo occasionally still get stars.
 I want to call out some things i would've done differently as of early 2025: